 Then a hard core crew of pyromaniacs burned all the holly brush, and everyone ate lots of s'mores and cupcakes, drank more beer, explored the property, ate more food and sat around and talked until the fire turned to embers, the sun went down and it was time for bed.
 And there really wasn't even that much to clean up.

-Fred, Lance, and Ginger who took a rare sunny spring day away from their farms to come celebrate with us.
+It was a completely awesome day.
+Thanks to everyone for coming out to share your time, your food and your friendship with us, especially our farm friends like Fred, Lance, and Ginger who took a rare sunny spring day away from their farms to come celebrate with us.
 Our farm feels very warmed, and very blessed, and Packy says it way the best birthday party ever.

 Tim and Luke are already plotting about next year.
 I thought I heard Luke mutter something about 'pyrotechnics', but I'm sure I was mistaken....

-1. I am writing this from Robert's - you look like you really had a great time.
+I am writing this from Robert's - you look like you really had a great time.
 Next year I should try to coordinate on of my trips up with your "festival" great food, good company and lots of fun.
 An ideal outing.

-love Dad/Ralph
+ReplyDeletelove Dad/Ralph